University of Cape Town: Students and staff

-Student enrolment 2009-2013
+Student enrolment 2009–2013

 Student enrolment by population group 2009–2013, showing percentage growth on base:

 Student life

 UCT had 36 different sports clubs in 2003, including team sports, individual sports, extreme sports and martial arts.

 The university's sports teams, in particular the rugby union team, are known as the "Ikey Tigers" or the "Ikeys".
-The "Ikey" nickname originated in the 1910s as an anti-semitic epithet applied to UCT students by the students of Stellenbosch University, because of the supposed large number of Jewish students at UCT.
+The "Ikey" nickname originated in the 1910s as an antisemitic epithet applied to UCT students by the students of Stellenbosch University, because of the supposed large number of Jewish students at UCT.

 Stellenbosch is UCT's traditional rugby opponent; an annual "Intervarsity" match is played between the two universities.
 The University of Cape Town Football Club also known as the "Ikeys Warriors" is the main team for association football (soccer), representing the university at tournaments such as Varsity Football.

 As of 2007 there were more than 80 student societies at UCT, falling into five categories: